Federated API management with workspaces

 3. Workspace members develop, publish, productize, and maintain APIs in the workspace.

-RBAC roles
+RBAC roles for workspaces

 Azure RBAC is used to configure workspace collaborators' permissions to read and edit entities in the workspace.
 For a list of roles, see How to use role-based access control in API Management.